Skip to contents

 color_for_last_group

 Character (optional behavior variable): The color to use for the de facto last group (i.e., values that fall at or above the highest valid user-specified threshold in the color_dat data frame).
 This argument is only considered when color_scheme = "categories".
 The default is "#dd4b39".
 Entry should adhere to the specifications delineated for indicating desired color when color_scheme = "single".
-See details as well.
+See the "Details" section and "plot-risk" vignette as well.

 annotation